danielpancake/soviet-recipes-data-wrangling-and-visualisation/readme.md

             "recipe_name": "recipe_name",
             "ingredients": [
                 "ingredient_1", "ingredient_2", "ingredient_3"
-                // ^ it's really a combination of ingredient and its quantity ],
+            ],
         }
         ```

+        Ingredients are really a combination of ingredient name, its quantity, and its unit of measurement.

         To scrape raw data, run: